CamerAllan/ccallan/public/content/services/gentle.md

 ![Gentle](gentle.png)

+Update: Sadly gentle has [shut down](https://gentle.app/shutdown).
+The owner has however made the source code available!

 I like the concept of [Gentle](https://gentle.app).

 It's an anonymous social network where users share their concerns and receive reassuring replies written by other users.